jjvanzon/Circular-Language-Spec/spec/introduction.md

 That way there can develop big command call tree-outs, which makes a single command consist of multiple machine instructions, ranging from tens to thousands of machine instructions or more.

-But it does not seem to be necessary to see all those details, to understand what the effect of __Button .
+But it does not seem necessary to see all those details, to understand what the effect of __Button .
 Set Text__ is.
 A simpler overview should be good enough for that:

 <img src="images/Circle%20Language%20Spec%20Introduction.014.jpeg" height="200" />